wkaluza/waypoint/docs/CONTRIBUTING.md

 Waypoint comes with a helpful pre-commit hook that will keep you from falling foul of some of the checks performed during the build.
 It is a Python script in `scripts/git_pre_commit_hook.py`;
-it makes sure that you update the notice of copyright in the files you change.
+among other things, it checks if your sources are correctly formatted and makes sure that you update the notice of copyright in the files you change.
 All you have to do to use it is have Git's pre-commit hook invoke this script.